Under Armour cuts annual revenue forecast

-(Reuters) - Under Armour Inc (UA.N) (UAA.N) lowered its forecast for annual revenue for a second straight time on Monday, citing a stronger dollar and challenges in its direct-to-consumer strategy.
+Nov 4 (Reuters) - Under Armour Inc lowered its forecast for annual revenue for a second straight time on Monday, citing a stronger dollar and challenges in its direct-to-consumer strategy.

 The sportswear maker said it now expects revenue to be up about 2% in fiscal 2019 compared with the prior forecast of a 3% to 4% rise.